-These are 5 of the most difficult pharmacy school interview questions and expert responses.
-Each question or question type is difficult for different reasons, and these reasons will be discussed along with the response to each question.
 It is important to note that it’s not really possible (let alone advisable!) to try to memorize questions and answers like this.
-Not only is that highly ineffective, it’s also quite unlikely that you would get these exact questions (with the exception of numbers 1 and 2, to be addressed shortly).
-Rather, focus on the types of question being asked and the kinds of issues each question type addresses.
+Not only is that highly ineffective, but it’s also quite unlikely that you would get these exact questions (with the exception of numbers 1 and 2, to be addressed shortly).
+Rather, focus on the types of questions being asked and the kinds of issues each question type addresses.
 Having a strategy for question types is a much more effective way to prepare for your interview.
 As always, we strongly recommend “perfect” practice with experts who can give you objective commentary and evaluation of your responses, helping you hone the skills needed to take on any question.
-Here are the 5 pharmacy school interview questions we'll tackle in this post.
-Scroll through, or jump to a particular question through the links below:
+Here are 100 pharmacy school interview questions we'll tackle in this post.

 “Tell me about yourself ” is probably the most common “question” interviewees face.
 It is an incredibly vague request, and intentionally so!
 It is an open-ended prompt that can be taken in any number of different directions, and the interviewer(s) want to see where your mind goes when prompted in such a fashion.
 While everyone’s answer to this question will be completely unique, based on their own experiences, values, and priorities there is a good rule of thumb that offers some general parameters and guidelines to bear in mind:

 It’s not a list, it’s a story